martinrbrown/learning-makers-website/PROJECT.md

 - Australian Privacy Act compliant
 - GST registered — Stripe Tax handles digital goods compliance
 - WCAG compliance by construction — known MailerLite embed limitation documented in Accessibility Statement

 ## Development workflow

 Claude Code (via VS Code terminal on Windows/PowerShell) handles layout, components, new features, and image placement.
 Martin handles text edits directly in page files, image drops into `public/images/`, and manual Git commits via VS Code Source Control.
 Claude Code prompts should be comprehensive and batched where possible.

 ## Reader (Includl)

 The Includl Reader is embedded in this repo at `/courses/[guideSlug]/`.
-It is a static, database-free guide reader — content lives as HTML files in `content/`, structure and routing are defined in `lib/guide.ts`.
+It is a static, database-free guide reader — content lives as HTML files in `content/[guideSlug]/`, structure and routing are defined in `lib/guide.ts`.

 **Current state:** CPACC Quick Guide live at `/courses/cpacc-quick-guide`.
-Multi-guide dynamic route built but not yet active — live site still served from hardcoded `app/(reader)/courses/cpacc-quick-guide/` folder.
+Dynamic route is now the only route — hardcoded `cpacc-quick-guide/` folder has been deleted.
+Multi-guide publishing is fully operational.

-**Content pipeline:** Word `.docx` → `import-word.js` (in `includl` repo) → HTML files → copied to `content/[guide-slug]/` here via `publish-guide.js`.
+**Content pipeline:** Word `.docx` → `import-word.js` (in `includl` repo) → HTML files + `_chapters.json` + `_guide.json` → copied to `content/[guide-slug]/`

-**Key constraint:** Any CSS changes to the Reader must be made in both `reader.css` files until the hardcoded route is removed.
+and auto-appended to `lib/guide.ts` via `publish-guide.js`.
+One `reader.css` file
+at `app/(reader)/courses/[guideSlug]/reader.css`.

+**Known debt:**
+- `app/api/export/route.ts` — `getGuide('cpacc-quick-guide')` is hardcoded;
+  must be made dynamic before a second guide is published
+- `lib/constants.ts` — `GUIDE_PATH` exported but only used by one marketing page;
+  low priority cleanup

 **Do not:** add a database, CMS, or CSS framework to the Reader.
 Plain CSS only.
 WAVE triple zero is the accessibility baseline — never regress from it.